Local Campaign Website Promotion

 Below are examples of viral marketing that are easily implemented:

-• Newsletters: Encourage viral marketing by putting a line at the end of your e-newsletter asking people to forward your newsletters on to others.
+- Newsletters: Encourage viral marketing by putting a line at the end of your campaign email newsletters asking people to forward your newsletters on to others.

-• E-mail signature: Most e-mail programs allow you to create a “signature” that’s added to the bottom of every outgoing e-mail message.
-Make sure your campaign staff’s e-mail accounts contain a campaign signature.
+- E-mail signature: Most e-mail programs allow you to create a “signature” that’s added to the bottom of every outgoing e-mail message.
+Make sure your campaign staff’s e-mail accounts contain a signature that links back to the campaign website.

 Most publishers will design a creative ad (“creative”) for you, although many campaign organizations submit their own creatives or do multiple creatives, each focusing on a different topic.
 Hiring a designer to do an online ad for you varies, depending on what kind of creative you need.